-- a) Although the Municipality must render an account for the amount due by a debtor, failure thereof shall not relieve a debtor of the obligation to pay the amount. - b) Accounts will be delivered to all consumer / ratepayers a minimum of fourteen (14) days before the due date of payment. - c) Accounts to ratepayers and users of municipal services must contain at least the following particulars: - i.
+- a) Although the Municipality must render an account for the amount due by a debtor, failure thereof shall not relieve a debtor of the obligation to pay the amount. - b) Accounts will be delivered to all consumer / ratepayers a minimum of fourteen (14) days from the 25th of every month before the due date of payment, further the onus lies with the consumer to contact the Municipality monthly for an update of his or municipal accounts. - c) Accounts to ratepayers and users of municipal services must contain at least the following particulars: - i.
 The name of the Municipality. - ii.
 The name of the ratepayer/ user of the service. - iii.
 The service levies or rates in question. - iv.
 The period allowed for the payment of services and rates. - v.
-The land and address in respect of which the payment is required.

-- vi.
-Any discount for early or prompt payment (if applicable). - d) The Municipal Account shall reflect amounts due for the following: - i.
+The land and address in respect of which the payment is required. - vi.
+Any discount for early or prompt payment (if applicable) - d) The Municipal Account shall reflect amounts due for the following: - i.
 Basic Water and Electricity Levy or Availability Charge. - ii.
 Site Rental (if applicable). - iii.
 Refuse Removal. - iv.
 Sewerage Service or Availability Charge. - v.
 Property Rates. - vi.
 Other charges, levies and taxes. - vii.
 Water and Electricity Consumption Charge. - viii.
 The unit price and number of units consumed in relation to water and electricity consumption. - ix.
 Any Arrear Amount Due. - x.
 Interest on Arrear Amounts. - xi.
 Collection Charges or Legal Costs. - xii.
 The Amount of any Increase in a Consumer Deposit. - xiii.
-The total amount payable - xiv.
+The total amount payable xiv.
 The date on or before which payment must be made.